squirrel-project/website/README.md

 rosdep install squirrel_website
 ```

-If you want to permanently add the workspace to your repository path you can add the source the package path in your bashrc:
+If you want to permanently add the workspace to your repository path you can source the package path in your bashrc:
 ```bash
 echo "export ROS_PACKAGE_PATH=~/squirrel_ws:$ROS_PACKAGE_PATH" >> ~/.bashrc
 ```